Your Paranormal

 Dybbuk Box are wax sealed boxes which are said to contain entrapped spirits and malevolent beings.
 Breaking the seal releases the spirit.

 Dybbuk boxes are wax-sealed boxes, usually wine or wooden coffers, which are said to contain entrapped spirits and malevolent beings.
-Breaking the seal and opening the box releases the spirit which will latch onto, drain and haunt the unwitting victim.
-A Dybbuk Box is a concept from Jewish mythology and concerns a restless, usually malicious, spirit said to be able to haunt and even possess the living.
+Breaking the seal and opening the box releases the spirit, which will latch onto, drain and haunt the unwitting victim.
+A Dybbuk Box is a concept from Jewish mythology that concerns a restless, usually malicious, spirit that is said to be able to haunt and even possess the living.

 The "Original" Dybbuk Box

-The original Dybbuk box, supposedly from early 20th century Spain, gained notoriety when it was auctioned on eBay with an accompanying horror story written by Kevin Mannis.
+The original Dybbuk box, supposedly from early 20th century Spain, gained notoriety when auctioned on eBay with an accompanying horror story by Kevin Mannis.

 Upon opening the box, Mannis wrote that he found that it contained two 1920s pennies, a lock of blond hair bound with cord, a lock of black/brown hair bound with cord, a small statue engraved with the Hebrew word "shalom", a small golden wine goblet, one dried rosebud, and a single candle holder with four octopus-shaped legs.